 When the caregiver is requesting the removal of a child from the home, UCAN also requests 14 days advance notice.
+This allows time for matching and planning for the youth.
 Prior to the removal of any child (ren) from a foster home, unless there is a determination of imminent risk, a placement meeting is scheduled by the case manager.
-The placement meeting shall include the case manager and supervisor.
+The placement meeting includes the case manager and supervisor.
 The caregiver may also be asked to participate in this meeting, to determine whether the disruption of the placement may be avoided.
-At the request of any of the participates, or at her own discretion, the Associate Vice President of Foster Care may also participate in the meeting.
-These meetings are considered Critical Decision meetings and will be documented as such.
+At the request of any of the participants, or at her own discretion, the Associate Vice President of Foster Care may also participate in the meeting.
+These meetings are considered Critical Decision meetings and are documented as such.